astaples/czi-stats-instructor-resources/README.md

 ### Montoya
 Amanda Montoya is an expert in statistics and an instructor in UCLA's Psychology Department.
 Her course is an inferential statistics course, each section is ~200+ students (Psychology majors), 10 week (quarter), lecture, meets twice a week.

+### Chen
+Miles Chen is an expert in statistics and has been an instructor both at UCLA and UCLA Extension.
+His course is an introductory statistics course, each section is 10-40 students (different majors), 10 week (quarter), lecture, meets once a week.